-I’m a dietitian who helps individuals with the ‘all-or-nothing’ mindset stop yo-yo dieting, feel confident in their body, and achieve sustainable results.
+I help people with the ‘all-or-nothing’ mindset stop yo-yo dieting, feel confident in their body, and achieve sustainable results.

 During my 7 years as a registered dietitian, I’m convinced nutrition is personal- what works for your best friend may not work for you.
 This is why I take the time during our initial consultation to get to know and your lifestyle so together, we can create the eating plan that will work for your body!